norbertschuler/fenfo/README.md

 ## About the repository

-This repository is using native project for iOS and Android in order to be able to install the game on physical devices with using the the [expo client](https://expo.io/).
+This repository is using native projects for iOS and Android in order to be able to install the game on physical devices without using the the [expo client](https://expo.io/).
 Open the project either with Android Studio or Xcode and install it on your device.

 ## Tweaks for running iOS project on real device